HR Services for Small Business

 - A business owner was excited by rising demands for their services and made many new hires in a short timeframe.
 Now, they find the employee files are a mess and payroll is taking twice as long as it used to.
 Plus, it seems like some new hires are thriving while others may be on the verge of quitting.
 Calling in an outsourced HR consultant relieves the business owner of the time-sink that is created by the increased operational work.
 The same consultant checks in with employees about their onboarding and is able to create a program to address knowledge gaps and make it easier to onboard employees in the future.

-Milestone Business Solutions: HR Service Tailor-Made for Small Businesses
+Milestone Business Solutions: HR Services Tailor-Made for Small Businesses

 Milestone Business Solutions is a small business serving other small businesses.
+We provide quality HR support services from payroll administration to a fractional CHRO.
 Like the business owners we work with, we are committed to forward-thinking problem solving that allows us to hang up our hats each day knowing we have made life for our clients a little easier than it was the day before.
 Honesty, integrity, and a firm code of ethics empower us to help each business owner meet their goals, on their terms.
 Each client we serve works with a single point-of-contact on our team for as long as they find value in the relationship.
 With no binding long-term contracts governing our business, it is our priority each day to win the trust of our clients all over again.